 Garlic

 Garlic is one of my personal favorites!
-It doesn’t just keep the “vampires” away, it also adds a kick to your meals.
+It doesn’t just keep the “vampires” away; it also adds a kick to your meals.
 This power food is loaded with allicin, a compound that helps your body fight infections, lower cholesterol, and support cancer prevention.
 It’s cheap, flavorful, and effective!
 Smash a clove, sauté, and thank garlic for its magic.
 Better yet, drizzle a little olive oil over several peeled cloves, pop those suckers in the oven, and roast them to sweet, garlicky perfection.

 Sweet Potatoes